 It’s an abysmally tired debate, but this time it did yield some interesting insights.
 Here are three.

 For one thing, measuring open source value isn’t as simple as counting up lines of code.
 Or contributors.
 In Linux, for example, it was long the strategy of interested parties to simply hire the top contributors to the Linux kernel.
 You could go from zero to hero simply by hiring a top 10 kernel committer, without really doing much beyond supporting their salary.
 This is one way of fostering open source, but hardly the best.

-It's also perhaps not helpful to point to big-name projects as the truest indicator of open source bonafides.
-AWS recently released according to AWS engineering exec (and previously Red Hat engineer) Matt Wilson: "I personally see much more value in multiple small, scalable, secure building block projects, compared to extremely large ones.
-Combine it with a lot of funding of 501(c)(3) type Foundations and basically catapulting open source via the invention of modern cloud infrastructure."to much industry praise, but is that better than smaller, less visible contributions?
-Not
+It’s also perhaps not helpful to point to big-name projects as the truest indicator of open source bonafides.
+AWS recently released Firecracker to much industry praise, but is that better than smaller, less visible contributions?
+Not according to AWS engineering exec (and previously Red Hat engineer) Matt Wilson: “I personally see much more value in multiple small, scalable, secure building block projects, compared to extremely large ones.
+Combine it with a lot of funding of 501(c)(3) type Foundations and basically catapulting open source via the invention of modern cloud infrastructure.”

 SEE: Vendor comparison: Microsoft Azure, Amazon AWS, and Google Cloud (TechRepublic Premium)

 In such a world the cool projects aren’t monetized by a single vendor, because that leads to them closing off code in order to pay the rent.
 By pushing important projects to foundations (as Google did with Kubernetes, moving it to CNCF), true communities can flourish around them.